RobGeada/llm-deployment-guide-odh/README.md

 # ROSA LLM Deployment Notes

+## Prereqs
+1) ODH is installed on your cluster and a DSC is deployed

 ## Instructions to get GPU
 Copied from Lucas' notes [here.](https://docs.google.com/document/d/1T2oc-KZRMboUVuUSGDZnt3VRZ5s885aDRJGYGMkn_Wo/edit?usp=sharing)
 ### Get a GPU Worker Node